pbalogh/pbalogh.github.io/_posts/2019-2-22-polynomials.md

 The puzzle is something like this...

 We're looking for a number.
-If you divide this number by 5, you'll get a remainder of 2.
+If you divide this number by 5, you'll get a remainder of 3.

-If you divide it by 7, you'll get a remainder of 3.
+If you divide it by 7, you'll get a remainder of 4.

-So something like 12 would work well for the first part (12 / 5 is 2 with a remainder of 2) but lousy for the second part (because 12 / 7 is 1 with a remainder of 5).
+So something like 8 would work well for the first part (8 / 5 is 1 with a remainder of 3) but lousy for the second part (because 8 / 7 is 1 with a remainder of 1).

-How do we find this number?
+How do we find a number that gives us the remainders we want?

+## We Sorta Did This Already

+Let's say you want a get-remainder-of-1 function.
+Like our earliest functions above, this one should have some number of things being added, but all of them should be 0 except for one of them which is 1.

+So when we give it a 5, we'll get

+(fraction that will be 1) + (fraction that will be 0)

+And when we give it a 7, we'll get

+(fraction that will be 0) + (fraction that will be 1)

+And just like before, when we don't want just a 1, we multiply our formula by, well, whatever we actually want to get out of it.

+For 5, we wanted a remainder of 3, so:

+Formula for 5 = 3 * (remainderAfterDividingBy5 + remainderAfterDividingBy7)

+...in which remainderAfterDividingBy5 is 1 and remainderAfterDividingBy7 is 0.

+Just like above: take any number that has a remainderAfterDividingBy7 of 0 (say, 14).
+Multiply it by any integer and it'll still have a remainder of 0 after dividing by 7.
+Try it: 14 * 2 = 28.
+Why?
+Because the "remainder of 0" part means "it's made of sevens."

+## Bad Metaphor Alert

+If the only Lego blocks you have are the ones with 6 nubbins, and you start lining them up, you can't made anything smaller than 6 nubbins, and you can't make anything *between* sizes of 6, 12, 18, etc.

+The number 14 has a remainder of 0 after you divide it by 7 because it's *made* of sevens.
+Multiply 14 by something else and you're just making a longer row of sevens, but you're not putting anything in there smaller than 7 (since as far as remainders are concerned, 14 is just a pair of sevens).

+## Back to the Formula

+So any number that has a remainder of 0 after dividing it by 7 is going to stay that way if you multiply it by 2.

+What's nice is that any number with a remainder of *1* after dividing it by 5 is going to have a remainder of *2* after you multiply it by 2.

+Try it: 6 has a remainder of 1 after dividing it by 5.
+6 * 2 = 12.
+12 has a remainder of 2.

+So if we found a number with a remainder of 1 after dividing it by 5, and a remainder of 0 after dividing it by 7, we could multiply that number by 2 and we'd be all set.

+...in which the first part, the "1", is "the remainder after you divide our number by 5" and the second part, the "0",

+For 7, we wanted a remainder of 3, so:

+Formula for 7 = 3 * ((fraction that will be 0) + (fraction that will be 1))

+## How to Make a Zero Remainder

+For our 5 formula, we need something that gives a remainder of zero

 ## We Already Have the Answer